 If you want to go on an easy hike on your first visit, you should hike to Laurel Falls.
 This trail is about 2.6 miles roundtrip.
 The path is paved, making it easy for people of all ages to climb to the top.
 You’ll see beautiful mountain views along the trail, and in the spring, there is a ton of mountain laurel.
 Once you reach the waterfall, you’ll be amazed by the 80-foot-tall sight.
 It is split into two sections, and you can cross it on a footbridge and take pictures in front of the water.

 Once you visit the Great Smoky Mountains National Park, you’ll want to come back again and again!
+Before your first visit, check out this guide to the brief history of the national park!
 Not sure where you should stay while you’re visiting the park?
 Look through our cabins in the Smoky Mountains to find a cozy place to stay during your first trip to the Smokies!